What does ALWU do?

 Where is ALWU based?

-Committee members are currently based in Auckland and Wellington.
-We are actively seeking to expand to Christchurch, Hamilton, Dunedin and other parts of New Zealand.
+Committee members are currently based in Auckland, Wellington, Christchurch and Dunedin.
+We are actively seeking to expand to other parts of New Zealand.
 You can join the Union regardless of where in New Zealand you are based.
-If you are from one of these areas and interested in joining the Committee, please Contact Us.
+If you are interested in joining the Committee, please Contact Us.

 Why do I need ALWU?